MadhavKauntia/my-notes/backend/database/fundamentals-of-database-engineering.md

 - The index is also stored as pages and cost IO to pull the entries of the index
 - The smaller the index, the more it can fit in memory the faster the search
 - Popular data structure for index is b-trees

+### Row-Oriented Database

+- Tables are stored as rows in disk
+- A single block IO read to the table fetches multiple rows with all their columns
+- More IOs are required to find a particular row in a table scan but once you find the row, you get all the columns for that row